taniaortiz0/taniaortiz0/README.md

 ______________________________________________________________________________________________
 ## Networking & IT Support Projects
-### Cisco Packet Tracker Simulations & IT Troubleshooting Mechanisms
+### Cisco Packet Tracker Simulations & IT Troubleshooting

 ______________________________________________________________________________________________